Anivice/Sysdarft/doc/Sysdarft.md

 #### Interruption Routine

-Before the CPU enters an interruption routine, it preserves all registers, including `%CB` (Code Base) and `%IP` (Instruction Pointer), by pushing them onto the stack.
+Before the CPU enters an interruption routine, CPU preserves all registers, including `%CB` (Code Base) and `%IP` (Instruction Pointer), by pushing them onto the stack.
 Following this, the *Interruption Mask* (`IM`) is set to `1`, indicating that the CPU is currently handling an interruption and will not accept additional interruptions.